c4spar/cliffy-manual/command/index.md

 > variable definitions automatically and applies them properly to the types of
 > the options object and arguments array 🚀.

-Here is an example of simple command with some options, arguements, environment variables and types.
+Here is an example of a simple command with some options, arguements, environment variables and types.

 ```typescript
 import { Command, EnumType } from "https://deno.land/x/cliffy/command/mod.ts";